Think of your dream property and then think a little harder and you’ll begin to get an idea of what the most expensive homes in the world look like.

 The world’s most expensive private residence in the world, Antilia is owned by Mukesh Ambani, the richest person in India, and is named after a mythical island in the Atlantic.
 This 400,000-square-foot building sits in the most prestigious postcode of India and reaches 27 floors, with each double-height ceiling counting as two floors.
 But, despite its huge height, it’s designed to withstand huge earthquakes.

 This beautiful Mumbai residence was designed around traditional, natural elements, but also has an entire six floors dedicated to parking to accommodate the wealthy Indian family’s large fleet of expensive cars.
 It also features a huge temple, a number of luxurious guest suites, three helipads, a health spa with indoor pools, a ballroom and yoga studio, an ice-cream parlor, and a private movie theatre for all to enjoy.
 It even has a snow room that spits out snowflakes if India’s high temperatures get a little too much.

 |Estimated value:||$2 billion|

 3. Villa Leopolda, France

-Villa Leopolda sits between two of the most prestigious parts of the world: Monaco and Nice.
-Sumptuous and stylish, it’s a luxury property with a regal past and previously belonged to King Leopold II of Belgium.
-Since then, it’s passed through the hands of many owners and has also been used as a film set, for Alfred Hitchcock’s “La Main Au Collet“.
+The most expensive private residence in Europe, Villa Leopolda sits between two of the most prestigious parts of the world: Monaco and Nice.
+Sumptuous and stylish, it’s a luxury property in the French Riviera with a regal past and first belonged to King Leopold II of Belgium (hence the name).
+Since then, it’s passed through the hands of many elite owners and has also been used as a film set, for Alfred Hitchcock’s “La Main Au Collet” (To Catch a Thief).

-When Edward Safra, its previous owner, passed away, he left the villa to his wife.
-Its huge swimming pool and excessive gardens reportedly require the daily work of more than 50 gardeners.
-Across the entire property, there’s 80,000-square feet of space.
+The lavish house’s huge swimming pool and excessive gardens reportedly require the daily work of more than 50 gardeners.
+Across the entire luxury property, there are 80,000 square feet of space.